Updated:

 Key Features

-• Text-to-prototype generation — Full multi-screen flows from product descriptions
+• Text-to-prototype generation — Full multi-screen flows from product descriptions with up to 5 design variants per prompt

 • Reference-based styling — Upload images or Figma links; AI applies visual style to generations